 RC Servos change position based on the duration of the positive part of the pulse received.
 The pulse can generally range from 1 to 2 milli-seconds with center at 1.5ms.
 If the pulse is 1.5ms, the servo will be centered.
 At 2.0ms, the servo will rotate 90' clockwise.
 At 1.0ms, it will be at -90' or 90' CCW.
 The frequency of the pulses is less critical, and most servos will function from 40 to 200Hz.
 The position feedback is generally (rare exceptions) a potentiometer attached to the shaft.
 Accuracy is typically no better than a degree or two.
 The control system is generally an analog electronic circuit which compares the input pulse duty cycle with the duty cycle of another pulse developed from the internal pot and then moves the motor based on the difference.
 E.g. it is Proportional only.

 Industrial servos can be commanded to move with a wide range of input data including step/direction, PWM, serial ASCII data, and so on.
-They typically use optical or magnetic Quadrature Encoders to measure position and a control system which includes PI or PID control.
+They typically use optical or magnetic Quadrature Encoders to measure position, a control system which includes PI or PID control (like the BOB PID) and a driver to move the motor.

 Driver: The motor driver needs to match the motor: e.g.